Goals for an unpredictable world

 Are they separated?

 Explicitly separated.
 Positioning stays stable as reference point.
 Strategy adapts freely.
 Blurred.
 Key Results mix "where we are" with "how we get there."
 No separation.
 Partially.
 Appetite sets the constraint.
 Hill chart tracks confidence, not metrics.
 Approach is free.
-Not separated.
-Rocks conflate destination and path.

 When things stall